lemocla/Codzilla/README.md

       Some text input fields will have regex pattern to ensure that the data entered match the required format:
       - **First name and last name**: valid data between 1 and 32 characters.
 Only special characters - . _ and spaces are accepted, no digits.
       - **Passwords**: valid data between eight and 32 characters with a mix of letters, numbers and symbols and at least one capital letter.
-      - **City and country**: valid data between 1 and 32 characters with onlyy special characters - . _  and spaces accepted, no digits allowed.
+      - **City and country**: valid data between 1 and 32 characters with only special characters - . _  and spaces accepted, no digits allowed.
       - **Time**: time is selected from a time picker, however the developer noticed that the data could be modified by the user.
 Therefore a regex pattern was added so that the time match the format HH:MM
       - **Event title**: valid data between 3 and 250 characters
       - **Description**: valid data betweeen 3 and 1500 characters
       - **Maximum of attendees**: only digits between 1 and 100

-      Date is already formatted within materialize and the W3C HTML markup tool would not allow for the regex pattern, so it was removed.
+      Date is already formatted within Materialize and the W3C HTML markup tool would not allow for the regex pattern, so it was removed.

       Regex pattern were validated using [Regex101](https://regex101.com/) before implementation to make sure they work in the attended way.